mfornos/alaska/README.md

 I: 16-01-03 18:06:19 Alaska worker ready (pool:4)
 ```

 Note that, by default, the worker is subscribed to the service name 'default' and receives requests addressed to any subject.
-This subject string should match a the file name (without the extension) of a Lua script located in the scripts folder.
+However, this subject string should match a the file name (without the extension) of a Lua script located in the scripts folder of the worker.
 Please, take a look at the default configuration file:

 ```
 worker